You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 .

-• Asparagus has been linked to preventing certain cancers according to Pubmed in April 2014.
+• Asparagus has been linked to preventing certain cancers, according to PubMed in April 2014.
 It contains anti-inflammatory benefits, 2 grams of protein, and more antioxidants.

 .

-• Onions are a super versatile fiber choice with saccharides that strengthen gut bacteria, help to break down fats, and increase nitric oxide that boosts your immunity due to antibiotic properties as well as circulation.
+• Onions are a super versatile fiber choice with saccharides that strengthen gut bacteria, help to break down fats, and increase nitric oxide that boosts your immunity due to antibiotic properties, as well as circulation.
 There are even studies showing anticancer properties in them!

 Grains and Seed Sources for Fiber